thoth-station/stub-api/README.md

 # Stub API

 This is a project demonstrating the basic structure of a API Service as used by the Thoth-Station.
+The service itself exports Prometheus metrics, and is instrumented to send Jaeger tracing.

 ## run the API locally